superkabuki/threefive_is_SCTE35/README.md

 * Automatic AES decryption for HLS.
 * All HLS __SCTE-35__ Tags are Supported.

-# Heads up.
+# Heads up, I'm about to push v3.0.43
 <pre>
+ I made a mistake with the xml method in the Cue class.
+I intended it to return a node instance, but instead I had it return just the xml output of a Node instance, not a big deal really, but everything returns a node instance from their xml() method, I want everythng to work the same way.
+ I don't want people getting used to it not return a Node instance.
+ v3.0.43 fixes Cue.xml() to return a Node instance.
+ I also added more autodetection of SCTE-35 Formats to the Cue class, no other SCTE-35 software can do even half of these.
+ Base64,
+ Bytes,
+ Dicts,
+ MPEGTS SCTE-35 packets,
+ Hex (literal and string),
+ Integers (literal, bytestring,and string), JSON(strings and bytestrings),
+ XML(string and bytestring)
+ XML+Binary(string and bytestring)

+I brought in the PMT module,that really cleans SixFix and SuperKabuki up a lot.
+SuperKabuki is now a subclass of SixFix instead of the Stream class, that gets rid of a lot of redundant code.

 The Super Kabuki MPEGTS SCTE-35 Packet Injection Engine is working really really well.
 I've tested the SuperKabuki output with ffmpeg and tsduck and everything works.
- I was going to wait until I finished The Sideways HLS tag Injector, but I'm thinking I'm going to go ahead and do a new build with Super Kabuki, probably tomorrow.

 It's workinng perfectly for me, so I want to get it out there and see if y'all break it. :)
  </pre>

-# Latest release is v3.0.41
+# Latest release is v3.0.43
 _Released Thursday April 18th, 2025
 * just 4300 lines of code.
 * cyclomatic complexity __2.05__